latex3/latex3.github.io/latex3/index.md

 into LaTeX.

-A while ago we made the decision to drop the idea of a separate LaTeX3 that exists in parallel to LaTeX2e, but instead gradually modernizing LaTeX to keep it competitive in todays world while maintaining compatibility methods for older documents.
+A while ago we made the decision to drop the idea of a separate LaTeX3 that exists in parallel to LaTeX2e, but instead gradually modernize LaTeX to keep it competitive in todays world while maintaining compatibility methods for older documents.